We haven't checked out the Bellagio Conservatory this trip yet so we walked over.

 One of several bird cages with real birds.

-Though I can see why my Fiance thought they were fake because they weren't moving much.
+Though I can see how one might mistaken them to be fake because they weren't moving much.

 I like the one named "Cut-throat (Finch)."
 His name implies he's fierce. ;)

 We don't have any of these birds in Hawaii and I would have loved to take a closer look, but too bad they were fenced away (understandable for the bird's safety).
 Most of them are originally from Africa.

 I found a close-up picture of the Pintail Whydah.